 In addition, the Information Bulletin will advise ETP Holders, prior to the commencement of trading, of the prospectus delivery requirements applicable to the Trust.
 The Information Bulletin will also discuss any exemptive, no-action, and interpretive relief granted by the Commission from any rules under the Act.
-In addition, the Information Bulletin will reference that the Trust is subject to [sic]
+In addition, the Information Bulletin will reference that the Trust is subject to various fees and expenses described in the Registration Statement.